 Post Qualification Applications

 A post Qualification Application (PQA) is made after A Levels, rather than before - usually in the Autumn term following A Level results (but they can be made at any time after taking A levels).
-(Please note that the dates and details below are for the 2019-20 cycle and will be up-dated for the new cycle in due course.)

 Post Qualification Applications are usually made because the student:

 - wants to take a GAP Year (for travel, work, volunteering, experience, time-out)

 - doesn’t have a clear idea of what they want to study or if they want to go to university at all

 - doesn’t have a great set of GCSE results and/ or UCAS predicted grades are low

 - didn’t do as well as predicted in their A Levels and missed their CF and CI choice

 - did better than predicted in their A Levels and wants to apply again to different/higher-status universities next year

 We continue to be involved in the HE applications of students who have left the School.
 PQA students will be able to use APPLY, through the school, in the Autumn Term after they leave us.